opensearch-project/project-website/_posts/2021-05-18-my-first-steps-in-opensearch-plugins.markdown

 ---

 ### Taking the leap, not the _plunge_
-Personally, I've always wanted to contribute to an open source project, but never found a way to incorporate it with my day-to-day work.
+Personally, I've always wanted to contribute to an open-source project, but never found a way to incorporate it with my day-to-day work.
 Occasionally, I'd muster up the courage to clone a project I liked, seeking a good entry point to add some new feature or handle some issue.
 I thought that all I needed was to make a small contribution and everything else would just flow into place.

 Turns out, this may be true for *small-scale* projects, but for complex ones like OpenSearch this isn't the case.
 While you may fix a minor bug, you're not likely to know where to begin in order to fix a moderate bug or design a new feature.
 Searching for that entry point via the `main()` entrance mostly feels like wandering around an [M.C.
 Escher](https://en.wikipedia.org/wiki/Relativity_(M._C._Escher)) print.

 However, some projects have an entrance unlike any other - a **Pluggable Architecture**.

-The Pluggable-Architecture enables us to have a hands on experience with a logical sub section of a large-scale project.
+A pluggable architecture enables us to have a hands on experience with a logical sub section of a large-scale project.
 This effect makes such an immense project more approachable despite its overall size.

 In the following blog post, I will take you on a journey through my thought process and conclusions from building *my* first OpenSearch plugin.
 We will build a simple REST plugin together, install it into OpenSearch, and run it.
 By the end, I hope to convince you that it is a great starting point for you gaining hands-on experience required for joining the OpenSearch community of contributors, and a great starting point for the project itself.